|Nutrition Facts (per serving)|

 Requiring a short list of ingredients and about 10 minutes of prep time, this Biscoff icebox cheesecake is the ultimate summer dessert.
 There's no cooking involved and it's best made ahead so it has plenty of time to freeze.
 This frees you up for barbecuing, paddling in the pool, and other warm weather activities that aren't baking.
 For the best results, freeze this cake for 8 hours, or preferably overnight, but 24 hours is even better!

 To make, simply whip cream cheese and heavy cream together, add a little sugar and vanilla, and then layer the mixture with Biscoff cookies in a lined loaf pan.
 For an even easier dessert, swap the sweetened whipped cream for frozen whipped topping.
-After freezing, unmold the cake, drizzle it with caramel sauce, and garnish with more crumbled cookies as a finishing touch.
+After freezing, unmold the cake, drizzle it with caramel sauce, and garnish with more crumbled cookies, and even some edible gold leaf, as a finishing touch.
 It couldn't be easier and it looks fancy, making it ideal for grill-outs, potlucks, family dinners, and more.

 “If you’re looking for an easy, make-ahead, yet very delicious dessert, this recipe is an excellent choice.
 It’s rich and creamy and has the perfect amount of sweetness.
 I drizzled the top with salted caramel which complimented the flavors perfectly.” —Bahareh Niati